The Man (The Killers song): Commercial performance

 The song debuted on Billboard's Alternative Songs chart at number 26 the week after its release.
 On the same week, it ranked as Alternative Radio's most added song.
 The track subsequently became The Killers' ninth song to reach the top 10 of the Alternative Songs chart, before entering the top five.
 "The Man" subsequently reached number one on Billboard's Adult Alternative Songs chart, their first song to do so in over 10 years since "Read My Mind".
 The song also reached number one on Mediabase's alternative airplay chart.

 Music video

 The accompanying music video for the single was directed by Tim Mattia and released on June 28, 2017.
 The video, filmed in Las Vegas, features Flowers portraying five characters—a gambler, a lounge singer, a playboy, a motocross racer, and a karaoke singer—that are connected by their obsession with ego and fame.
 By the end of the video, all of Flowers' characters begin to fall apart as their success fades: the gambler loses his car; the curtains close on the lounge singer; the girls all ditch the playboy; the old tapes show the rider's career-ending accident; and the karaoke singer gets beaten up for flirting with a customer's wife.
-It includes a cameo by former Mayor of Las Vegas and current First Gentleman of Las Vegas Oscar Goodman.
+It includes a cameo by former Mayor of Las Vegas and later First Gentleman of Las Vegas Oscar Goodman.